eark-project/dm-hdfs-storage/README.md

 ```

 ##Using the Service with curl
-HSink makes use of chunked transfer encoding in order to allow a client to transmit large files using HTTP.
+HSink makes use of chunked transfer encoding allowing a client to transmit large files using HTTP.
 The data transfer mechanism makes use of the Transfer-Encoding HTTP header and therefore requires a client that supports HTTP/1.1 like *curl*.

 Example curl request:
 ```bash